Code Sign Manager - Self-Hosted architecture

 Hardware Security Module (HSM)

-For more information about HSM integration with Trust Protection Platform, see Managing system encryption keys.
+For more information about HSM integration with Trust Protection Foundation, see Managing system encryption keys.
 For a list of supported HSMs, see Supported HSMs.